• Skip to main content

 RELATED: Clinical Trials: Everything you Need to Know

-How dostarlimab works to treat cancer
+How does dostarlimab work to treat cancer?

 Essentially, the medication, which was given every three weeks for about six months, unmasks cancer cells by allowing the immune system to identify and destroy them.
 Checkpoint inhibitors have been treating melanoma and other cancers for a while.
 However, they have recently been introduced as part of the routine care for colorectal cancers.

-Many reactions to checkpoint inhibitors such as dostarlimab can easily be managed.
+Many reactions to checkpoint inhibitors, such as dostarlimab, can easily be managed.
 However, three to five percent of patients may experience more severe complications such as muscle weakness and difficulty chewing and swallowing.

 What does this mean for the future of cancer?